• Skip to main content

 2. Dark soy sauce is used to darken the color and it is optional if you want to create a big contrast between the appearance and flavor.

 3. Do not add too much salt at the very beginning.
 Light soy sauce contains lots of salt.
 And you can slightly add more salt after the soup is finished based on personal preference.
-But too much salt at the firstly is a real disaster.
+But too much salt at firstly is a real disaster.

 hot and sour soup|chinasichuanfood.com